- General Information

 1.5 Data transfer to third countries

-Unless otherwise stated in the following we use the standard contractual clauses for the transfer of personal data to processors established in third countries as appropriate safeguards: https://eur-lex.europa.eu/legal-content/DE/TXT/?uri=CELEX%3A32010D0087.
+Unless an adequacy decision is in place and specified otherwise below, we use the EU standard contractual clauses as appropriate safeguards for transfers of personal data to third countries.
+You have the possibility to receive a copy of these EU standard data protection clauses or to inspect them.
+To do so, please contact us at the address given under Contact.
 Insofar you consent to the transfer of personal data to third countries, the transfer is legally based on Art.
 49 para.
 1 letter a) GDPR.

 1.6 Processing in the exercise of your rights pursuant to Art.
 15 to 22 GDPR